DSpace/RestContract/profiles.md

 ```

 Attributes:
-* id: the profile id that corresponds to the id of the eperson associated
+* id: the UUID of the EPerson who owns the profile.
+This also corresponds to the ID of the profile.
-* visible: indicates whether the profile is public (visible: true) or private (otherwise)
+* visible: indicates whether the profile is public (visible: true) or private (otherwise).
+If private only
+Administrators & the EPerson themselves can search/access the profile.
 * type: the resource type (profile)

 Exposed links: